Car dashboard lights explained: what shouldn’t be ignored?

 Open bonnet or hood light

-You may continue driving with this light being turned on.
+You may continue driving with the open hood light being turned on.
 However, if the latch of the hood is not secured, you may end up needing to change the windshield of a car.
-Because of high wind resistance, the hood may rapidly open and break the windshield with a great force.
-It’s better to secure the hood before increasing the speed of a car.
+Because of high wind resistance, the hood may rapidly open and break the windshield with great force.
+It's better to secure the hood before increasing the speed of a car.

 Open trunk light